JIGSAW - PSHE & RSE

 To ensure that our curriculum is consistent and creates a 'spiral' from EYFS to Year 6, we have introduced the JIGSAW scheme throughout the school.

 Below, you can find out a little more about what the scheme involves.

 Hard copies are also available for parents to read onsite in the school office.

 covers a wide range of areas, from how to become more resilient to dealing with fallouts between friends; the issues associated with drug abuse to what smoking does to lungs; how to make healthy food choices to the importance of exercise in maintaining positive mental health.

 Many aspects of this are delivered within other learning activities, or through play - and day-to-day there are always ad-hoc opportunities for staff to provide input in all of these areas.

-As we introduce the JIGSAW scheme, there will be targeted sessions, following a termly cycle.
-These will begin with a whole school assembly on a theme followed by age-appropriate activities in classrooms linked to this.
+Within the JIGSAW scheme, there will be targeted sessions, following a termly cycle.
+These usually begin with a whole school assembly on a theme followed by age-appropriate activities in classrooms linked to this.

 Relationships and Sex Education (RSE)

 is now a statutory component of the curriculum.